blaine11860/cameronspine-OB/replit.md

   - Prominent placement in navigation bars across all pages
   - Dedicated appointment section on home dashboard

+✓ **Multilingual Support for English, Spanish, and French:**
+  - Complete internationalization system using React context
+  - Translation files for all user-facing content in three languages
+  - Language selector component in navigation for easy switching
+  - Persistent language preference stored in localStorage
+  - Full translation coverage for navigation, forms, and content

 ## System Architecture

 ### Frontend Architecture